Cedar Lake, Wisconsin

 Cedar Lake is a town in Barron County in the U.S. state of Wisconsin.
-The population was 1,076 at the 2020 census.
+The population was 1,076 at the 2020 census, up from 948 at the 2010 census.
 The unincorporated communities of Angus and Mikana are located in the town.

 History

 The Ojibwa were among the first to inhabit the area.
-In the late 1860s the town developed from the logging industry.
+In the late 1860s, the town developed from the logging industry.

 S.A.
 Jewett Company established two logging camps in the area in 1875.
 Knapp, Stout & Co. purchased the S.A.
 Jewett Company and continued logging in the area until 1900.

 Geography

-The town of Cedar Lake occupies the northeast corner of Barron County.
+The town of Cedar Lake occupies the northeastern corner of Barron County.
 Red Cedar Lake is in the eastern part of the town, running north–south across nearly the entire town and ending in the south in the connected Hemlock Lake.
 The outlet of the lake, at Mikana just east of the geographic center of the town, is the source of the Red Cedar River, a tributary of the Chippewa River.

 Wisconsin Highway 48 crosses the town from north to south, passing through Angus and Mikana.

 According to the United States Census Bureau, the town has a total area of 91.7 sqkm, of which 81.1 sqkm is land and 10.5 sqkm, or 11.48%, is water.